sematext/docs/docs/logs/faq.md

 security and compliance certifications see:
 <http://aws.amazon.com/security> and <https://aws.amazon.com/compliance/>.

-Your data is protected from unintentional reads.
-If you want to read data using scripts you acn authorize your API calls using `apiKey`.
+Your data is protected from unauthorized reads.
+If you want to read data using scripts you can authorize your API calls using `apiKey`.
 You can read more about this [here](search-through-the-elasticsearch-api) and [here](/apiKey).

 **Where is my data stored?**